 Warmer seasons encourage everybody visiting Mammoth Lakes to jump on mountain bikes and explore the area at faster pace.
-Water enthusiasts can kayak or test their skills at stand up paddleboarding.
+Water enthusiasts can kayak or test their skills at stand up paddle boarding.
 Taking its geographic location, Mammoth Lakes boasts primitive hot springs with scenic alpine views.
 Mountaineers and skier often use these hot pools to relax and unwind after a day spent up in the mountains.

 Places to Visit near Mammoth Lakes

 Apart from outdoor activities including world-famous Mammoth Mountain Ski Area, nearby places serve as extra bonus to visiting Mammoth Lakes.
 Spare a few hours and venture to Mono Lake or Bodie Ghost Town.
 Devils Postpile National Monument, Rainbow Falls, and Yosemite National Park ask for a day trip from Mammoth Lakes.
-Death Valley National Park, Lake Tahoe, and Mount Whitney also work as great ways to expand your visit to Mammoth Lakes.
+Death Valley National Park, Lake Tahoe, and Mount Whitney also work as great ways to extend your visit to Mammoth Lakes.